Shrimp Scampi with Linguine

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate, and a King Arthur Baking affiliate, I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

 I love shrimp, and I love garlic.
 Add in your favorite linguine–dried or homemade, and you have Shrimp Scampi with Linguine.
 A scrumptious dinner.

 Jumbo shrimp smothered in buttery garlic sauce with specs of red pepper flakes for heat.
 Lemon juice for a little tartness; fresh parsley or dried, and topped off with freshly grated Parmesan.
 Oh my!
 This recipe is oh-so-good and oh-so-easy!
+It makes a quick and easy weeknight dinner but is scrumptious enough to save for the weekend.

-Ingredients Needed to Make Shrimp Scampi
+Ingredients for Shrimp Scampi with Linguine

-Instructions for Preparing this Recipe
+Instructions for Making This Recipe

 This recipe doesn’t take very long to prepare, so I like to have all of my ingredients measured and ready to use.
-To begin, thaw the shrimp in a colander under running cool water.

-Using a cutting board and a favorite chef’s knife, mince the onion and garlic.
+Using a cutting board and a favorite chef’s knife, mince the sweet onion and garlic.
 Place in a small prep bowl and set aside.

 Having your ingredients ready to go and at your fingertips makes preparing this dish so much easier.

-Next, using small prep bowls, measure out the red pepper flakes and parsley.
 You may use either fresh chopped parsley or dried.
 I always like to use my fresh herbs when they are available.
 If using fresh, use 1/4 cup chopped parsley.

-Prep Work Done-Time to Cook the Pasta
+Time to Cook the Pasta

 Once your prep work is done, it’s time to cook your pasta.
 If you decide to use dried linguine, may I suggest my favorite brands: De Cecco Pasta Linguine #7 or if you really want to splurge try Morelli Linguine with Wheat Germ.
 It’s pretty fantastic.